-- The terms and conditions of such agreements shall be no less restrictive on the relevant employee than the terms specified in the applicable incentive programme. - 11.4 Directors of the Company and its Subsidiaries shall not be eligible for the employee incentive programmes under Article 8.7 or this Article 11, provided that directors who are also employees of the Company or its Subsidiaries may participate in an employee incentive programme in their capacity as an employee (and not as a director of the Company or its Subsidiaries). - 1.
+- employees may subscribe, within a specific period of time, a specific number of the Shares.
+The terms and conditions of such agreements shall be no less restrictive on the relevant employee than the terms specified in the applicable incentive programme. - 11.4 Directors of the Company and its Subsidiaries shall not be eligible for the employee incentive programmes under Article 8.7 or this Article 11, provided that directors who are also employees of the Company or its Subsidiaries may participate in an employee incentive programme in their capacity as an employee (and not as a director of the Company or its Subsidiaries). - 1.
 The shareholders' regular meeting shall be convened at least once per annum, within six months from closure of every fiscal year.
 The shareholders' meeting shall be convened by the board of directors. - 2.
 A shareholders' meeting shall be convened within territories of the Republic of China.
 In the event that a shareholders' meeting should be convened in a venue beyond the territories of the Republic of China, it shall call for a decision resolved in the board of directors or the approval shall be obtained by a shareholder(s) from the competent authority and the declaration shall be submitted to the Taiwan Stock Exchange Corporation (TWSE) for consent within two years. - 3.
 A shareholder(s) holding shares in excess of 1% of total outstanding issued shares may propose to the Company either in writing or in electronic means for convening a shareholders' regular meeting.
-The board of directors shall accept the proposal as a motion unless the proposal is not resolved in the
+The board of directors shall accept the

 - 16.2 After the Company has acquired public company status, the Company shall hold a general meeting as its annual general meeting within six months following the end of each fiscal year, and shall specify the meeting as such in the notices calling it.
-At these meetings, the report of the Directors (if any) shall be presented. - 16.3 The Company shall hold an annual general meeting every year. - 16.4 The general meetings shall be held at such time and place as the Directors shall decide provided that unless otherwise provided by 2. the Statute or this Article 16.4, the general meetings shall be held in Taiwan in the event the Company has acquired public company status.
+At these meetings, the report of the Directors (if any) shall be presented. - 16.3 The Company shall hold an annual general meeting every year. - 16.4 The general meetings shall be held at such time and place as the Directors shall decide provided that unless otherwise provided by 2. the Statute or this Article 16.4. the general meetings shall be held in Taiwan in the event the Company has acquired public company status.
 For general meetings to be held outside Taiwan, after the Company has acquired public company status, the Company shall apply with TWSE or TPEx to obtain its approval within two days after the board of Directors resolves to call a general meeting or within two days after the shareholder(s) obtain(s) the approval from competent authorities to convene the same.
-In addition, where a general meeting is to be held outside Taiwan, the Company shall engage a professional securities agent in Taiwan to
+In addition, where a general meeting is to be held